privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

      * Set doNotSendPass to 'true' to send a request to validate/check with the username
      * and an empty pass prior to the login.
      * This can be used to trigger challenges depending on the configuration in privacyIDEA
      * and requires no service account.
-If 'doTriggerChallenge' is enabled, this setting has no effect.
+If 'doTriggerChallenge' is enabled, this setting will only hide the pass field.
      * The value have to be a string.
      * Optional.
      */